Restream/reindexer/readme.md

 Go does not support proper vendoring for CGO code (https://github.com/golang/go/issues/26366), however, it's possible to use [vend](https://github.com/nomad-software/vend) to copy reindexer's sources into vendor-directory.

 With `vend` you'll be able to call `go generate -mod=vendor` for `builtin` and `builtinserver`, placed in your vendor-directory.

+It's also possible to copy simply copy reindexer's sources into yout project, using `git clone`.

+In this cases all the dependecies from reindexer's [go.mod](go.mod) must be installed manually with proper versions.

 ## Advanced Usage